Illumina/NirvanaDocumentation/docs/core-functionality/gene-fusions.md

               ],
 ```
 * If both transcripts have the same orientation, we label it as `unidirectional_gene_fusion`, if they have different orientations, we label it as `bidirectional_gene_fusion`
-* If both unidirectional and bidirectional are detected, we label it as `gene_fusion`.
+* If both unidirectional and bidirectional ones are detected, we label it as `gene_fusion`.

 #### Gene Fusions Section